liamdoan/taxi-booking/README.md

 Demo at: https://splash-cab-booking.vercel.app/

-(On-going) beta version of a car/taxi booking app built with NextJS, Tailwind, MapLibre for map, and MongoDB for database.
+(On-going) beta version of a car/taxi booking app built with NextJS, Tailwind, MapLibre for map, MongoDB for database.
 Traveling route, price calculation are handled and displayed after user's selection.
-This project is initially for private event, which is suitable for those having their own cars/cabs to transport guests and attendees.
+This project is initially for private event, which is suitable for organizations having their own cars/cabs to transport guests and attendees.

-The project has 2 separate views, each view requires providing access code again after a certain amount of time:
+The project has 2 separate views.
+Each view requires access code after a certain amount of time:

-- client view (for users): where booking form and map are placed, required to enter code after 10mins.
+- client view (users): booking form and map, required Access Code after 10mins.
-- driver view: where drivers and admins can see ride details, required to enter code after 1 hour.
+- driver view (drivers and admins): tracking ride details, required Access Code after 1 hour.

-Driver view provides data about rides (pickup/dropping point, time, distance, ...).
-Drivers can see:
+Driver view provides details about rides (pickup/dropping point, time, distance, ...):

-- ride booked details.
+- see booked rides' details.
-- if ride is received (drivers control).
+- toggle if ride is received.
-- if ride is finished (drivers control).
+- toggle if ride is finished.

-Frontend aims to providing:
+Frontend focuses on:

-- good and clear UI.
+- good, clear UI.
-- using as much Context and reusabled component as possible.
+- using context and reusabled components, avoid repetition.

 Backend focuses on:

-- building custom API to fetch data.
+- custom API to fetch data.
-- building custom hook to reuse function in multiple components.
+- custom hook to reuse function in multiple components.
-- building API to handle CRUD operations.
+- API to handle CRUD operations.
 - (for future) managing auth methods to manage roles (users, drivers, admins)

 ---